 Best Computerized Embroidery Machines

-Here are what I consider to be some of the top embroidery machines with a computer that are available right now.
-I’ll start with a quick list and then give you more detailed reviews!
+Here are what I consider to be some of the top digital embroidery machines with a computer or with wireless capabilities.

 |Maximum Embroidery Speed||650 stitches per minute|

-As a computerized embroidery only machine, the Brother PE800 offers users the reliability and affordability of the Brother name.
+As a computerized embroidery-only machine, the Brother PE900 offers users the reliability and affordability of the Brother name.

 - Change pattern size and rotate it